Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 12.30.35 UTC
+- WIB: Kamis, 13 November 2025 13.42.10 UTC
-- WITA: Kamis, 13 November 2025 13.30.35 UTC
+- WITA: Kamis, 13 November 2025 14.42.10 UTC
-- WIT: Kamis, 13 November 2025 14.30.35 UTC
+- WIT: Kamis, 13 November 2025 15.42.10 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: funny
+Kategori: motivational